Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Quantifying hit rate and prediction error in practical sparse regression

 \section{Quantifying hit rate and prediction error in practical sparse regression}

-In the previous section, we analyzed how the selection rate $p_{\mathrm{sel}}$ and the hit rate $\pi$ jointly determine the prediction error in sparse regression.
-However, the selection algorithm and the data determine these two quantities.
-In this section, we focus on a concrete variable selection procedure and derive a closed-form relation between the selection rate $p_{\mathrm{sel}}$, the hit rate $\pi$, the non-zero weight ratio $a$, and the data scale $\gamma = n/d$.
-Furthermore, by comparing the prediction errors by our theory with those from simulations, we confirm the accuracy of the analysis and its applicability.
+We derived a prediction error expression for a broad class of sparse regression methods in terms of the selection rate $p_{\mathrm{sel}}$ and the hit rate $\pi$.
+We next focus on a simple correlation-based filter as a concrete variable selection method and analyze how it realizes $p_{\mathrm{sel}}$ and $\pi$ under the student--teacher model.
+We first provide a new theory which relates $p_{\mathrm{sel}}$, $\pi$, the non-zero weight ratio $a$, and the data scale $\gamma = n/d$ (with $d:=d_\mathrm{in}=d_\mathrm{out}$ as assumed in \autoref{sec5}).
+We then evaluate the validity and practical range of our theoretical analysis by comparing the theoretical prediction errors with those from simulations and fMRI brain-to-image reconstruction data.

-Among the various variable selection methods, we focus on the simple correlation-based (akin to SIS \citep{fan2008sure}) as a concrete method (\autoref{fig7}).
+Among the various variable selection methods, we focus on a simple correlation-based filter (akin to SIS \citep{fan2008sure}) as a concrete procedure (\autoref{fig7}A).
 This method is computationally trivial compared to wrapper or embedded approaches, making it well-suited for reconstruction pipelines that must efficiently handle large-scale data.
-For each input vector $\mathbf x_j = \left(X_{\mathrm{tr}}\right)_{:,j} \in \mathbb{R}^n$ and output vector $\mathbf y_k = \left(Y_{\mathrm{tr}}\right)_{:,k} \in \mathbb{R}^n$ across the $n$ training samples, the model computes the sample Pearson correlation coefficient:
+For each output dimension, the filter selects the $d_{\mathrm{sel}} = p_{\mathrm{sel}} d$ input variables based on correlation scores (see \appref{suppl-subsec5} for details).
+Applying this procedure separately across output dimensions yields a column-wise sparse support, which may differ across outputs.